TdewT/javr_domain/readme.md

 ## 1. Token

-To use site's api you need to get yourself a token, which will be generated after sending GET request on `http://website.address/api/token`
+To use site's api you need to get yourself a token, which will be generated after sending GET request on `http://website.address/api/token`.

 > [!NOTE]
 > If you send token request while already having one assigned, you will get a new one.

 >[!IMPORTANT]
-> Current token system will most likely be replaced in the future.
+> Current token system will be replaced in the future.

 ### Python example